 We found ms scruss' clarinet in a recent house clearout, and we'd like to get it playable again.
 It's probably not worth too much, and we're on a budget anyway.
 Suggestions for what to do with it are welcomed. [more inside]

 I have a slim leather belt with lovely Mexican silver hardware; but the belt itself is fairly shredded, and has already been repaired once (by a shoe repairman, who did the best he could).
 Who fixes belts these days?
 How do I find someone to put the hardware on a new piece of leather, in Montreal, in New York, or on the Internet?
 How much should I expect to pay?

 One of the cotter pins in the stainless steel band of my Citizen watch has come loose to the point that it slides out on its own rather easily, separating the links of the watch band.
 The watch is still under warranty, but I'd rather not deal with shipping it away and waiting for such a minor repair.
 Are local jewelry shops likely to have a replacement pin, or [more inside]

 Does anybody have a favorite independent Toyota repair shop in Portland, Oregon?
 Preferably one you know to have worked on Priuses, but any recommendations / anti-recommendations welcome.

+2002 saab with 100,000 miles in generally good condition has a frayed driver's seat belt.
+To prevent further degradation, I covered the edge of the belt with duct tape.
+Frayed section conforms roughly in size to the concavity visible on the duct tape.
+Trusty mechanic quotes $175 + around $75 to install a junk yard replacement.
+This includes the entire assembly; trusty mechanic says they generally don't work well if you just replace the belt.
+A new belt and assembly is $475+ installation.
+I will have the opportunity to inspect the junk yard part before giving the go-ahead.
 Here's the question: assuming that it looks ok, am I better off from a safety stand-point with the used one of unknown history that in theory could be almost twenty years old or should I stick with my slightly frayed belt of known history (I bought the car new)?
 I know you are not my safety engineer!
 Thanks

 A question regarding an impending attempt to replace the control board in our furnace myself.
 Extenuating circumstances: Approaching Arctic Cold Front. [more inside]

 Troubleshooting an ancient 3hp split phase 240 VAC motor, I found a likely problem, which I fixed, and the fine old beast still trips the breaker.
 Join me in my diagnosis, and suggest if further work is warranted. [more inside]